 In practice, this means that you cannot record the expense as a cost for the company.
 Furthermore, you may not depreciate the inventory item as you usually do when you purchased a machine or similar.
 You are not allowed to impose depreciation on things considered to have a long-lasting or even eternal value.

 Non-deductible costs in sole proprietorships

 In those cases where an expense is not deductible, it should not lower the income to be taxed.
 The values you post as non-deductible must be returned to be taxed in the income declaration for you and your company.
 Your actual P&L and the taxable result may differ due to this.
-The most natural thing for sole traders is hence just to not account non-deductible expenses at all in the company ledger.
-Then these private costs will be like your individual living expenses such as food, rent for your apartment and the purchase of your private mobile phone.
-Personal spending is not tax deductible.
+The most natural thing for sole traders is hence just to not account for non-deductible expenses at all in the company ledger.
+Then these private costs will be like your individual living expenses such as food, rent for your apartment, and the purchase of your private mobile phone.
+Personal spending is not tax-deductible.

 The non-deductible costs arise primarily in connection with expenses for company formation, fines, gifts, and entertainment.
 The rules vary significantly between countries, even inside the European Union.
 In these cases with a cost that is not allowed to be a cost, a row is posted to a bookkeeping account.
 This non-deductible account is intended explicitly as the holder of the value which should affect the result, but not lower the tax.